 The Man is to Cherish the Woman

-With that having been said, an unavoidable point needs to brought up: this rule of the man being the head of the woman cannot be abused.
+With that having been said, an unavoidable point needs to be brought up: this rule of the man being the head of the woman cannot be abused.

 In other words, this does not give an excuse for a guy to treat his woman like dirt or to angrily bark orders at her.
 Power trips are not allowed.
 A husband in a Godly marriage is not to act like an entitled, lazy, selfish oaf.
 In fact, it is quite the opposite of having a self-centered, abusive disregard for his spouse.
 The husband must aspire to the perfect model of Jesus Christ in terms of sacrifice, selflessness, and unconditional love:

 “Husbands, love your wives, just as Christ loved the church and gave himself up for her to make her holy, cleansing her by the washing with water through the word, and to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
 In this same way, husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.”
 (Ephesians 5:25-28)

 Now that is not to be taken lightly!
 Remember the passage from Philippians quoted above on Jesus Christ humbling Himself to become a man so that he could die for the sins of all mankind?
-That is the deep, agape love husbands must display for their partners in marriage.
+That is the deep, agape love husbands must display for their marriage partners.
 The man’s love obviously doesn’t sanctify his wife the way Christ’s does the Church, but the husband should still see his wife’s spiritual growth in Christ as a major priority.

 In verse 28 of Ephesians 5, it implores men to love their wives as much as they love themselves: “…husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.”
 There is no room for selfishness in the way a husband treats his cherished wife.
 He has to give his woman that same regard as he does himself, with the utmost consideration and profound love.